intro2r/intro2r/unit2/labs.md

  d.
 Give the matrix column names (whatever you want).

-## 2. Create vectors from shoe size, favorite animal, pineapple yes/no
+## 2. Create three separate vectors for shoe size, height, pineapple yes/no

  a.
-Using these vectors, create a matrix.

- b.
-Convert this matrix to a data frame (you may need to google or find external help).
+Using these vectors, create a data frame (you may need to google or find external help).

  b.
 Display the first 6 rows of the data frame.